krcb197/PeakRDL-python/docs/generated_package.rst

     peakpython chip_with_a_GPIO.rdl --outdir python_output --test

-.. note:: It is always good practice to use the ``--test`` command line argument to run the
+.. tip:: It is always good practice to use the ``--test`` command line argument to run the
           unittests on the generated code.

 Once the register abstraction layer has been generated and it can be used.
 The following example